IbraheemGanayim/Blockchain-ERC20-token/README.md

 # Blockchain ERC20 Token Project

-Welcome to our Blockchain ERC20 Token Project!
-This project is developed as part of our blockchain course at [Your University/Institution].
+Welcome to my Blockchain ERC20 Token Project!
+This project is developed as part of our blockchain course at Braude Academic College.

 ## Overview